-8.6 A copy of Nottinghamshire County Council's redundancy payment calculator is available through this link (PDF 168KB]

-8.7 Under LGPS regulations, any redundancy payment is subject to the employee not being in receipt of any offer of alternative employment, outside of the county council's redeployment processes, prior to the last day of service and within 4 weeks of termination, regardless of the start date of the new employment.
+- 8.1 Local authorities are able to grant, at their discretion, benefits in excess of the statutory provisions to employees who cease their employment prematurely on the grounds of redundancy. - 8.2 In order to comply with the Equality Act 2010, local authorities are required to develop and publish their own policy on the award of any discretionary payments for loss of employment. - 8.3 The Council's current redundancy provisions are at Nottinghamshire County Council's redundancy calculator.. - 8.4 Under LGPS regulations, any redundancy payment is subject to the employee not being in receipt of any offer of alternative employment, outside of the county council's redeployment processes, prior to the last day of service and within 4 weeks of termination, regardless of the start date of the new employment.

-9. Efficiency Termination
+9. Efficiency termination

-9.1 The provisions for the Council to effect a termination 'in the interests of the efficiency of the service' will be used in exceptional cases only and will be subject to the agreement of the relevant Corporate Director.

-9.2 The distinction between efficiency and redundancy is that in the latter the resultant vacancy is not filled.
+- 9.1 The provisions for the Council to affect a termination 'in the interests of the efficiency of the service' will be used in exceptional cases only and will be subject to the agreement of the relevant Corporate Director. - 9.2 The distinction between efficiency and redundancy is that in the latter the resultant vacancy is not filled.

-9.3 The circumstances in which employment may be terminated on efficiency grounds are not simply reorganisation/restructuring (such cases are more often on redundancy grounds) but are more generally related to health/ability/age considerations.

-9.4 Appropriate cases are those involving an employee over 55 years of age and demanding an element of compassion e.g. the application of the provisions may be justified in a case of intermittent ill-health where a person does not qualify for immediate payment of pension benefits on grounds of permanent incapacity; or where an employee with long service becomes unable to adapt to modern methods or to a change of post and the County Council cannot accommodate them elsewhere.

-9.5 There will be no award of added years in any circumstances.

-9.6 It is important to stress that a decision on each case must be reached 'on the grounds of the efficient discharge of the County Council's functions' and not merely on the basis of financial savings for the County Council, this being necessary in order to comply with the appropriate pension regulations.
+- 9.3 The circumstances in which employment may be terminated on efficiency grounds are not simply reorganisation/restructuring (such cases are more often on redundancy grounds) but are more generally related to health/ability/age considerations. - 9.4 Appropriate cases are those involving an employee over 55 years of age and demanding an element of compassion e.g. the application of the provisions may be justified in a case of intermittent ill-health where a person does not qualify for immediate payment of pension benefits on grounds of permanent incapacity; or where an employee with long service becomes unable to adapt to modern methods or to a change of post and the County Council cannot accommodate them elsewhere. - 9.5 There will be no award of added years in any circumstances. - 9.6 It is important to stress that a decision on each case must be reached 'on the grounds of the efficient discharge of the County Council's functions' and not merely on the basis of financial savings for the County Council, this being necessary in order to comply with the appropriate pension regulations.

-10. Retirement on Health Grounds (Permanent Incapacity)
+10. Retirement on health grounds (permanent incapacity)